Level III FAAP-accredited undergraduate programs

 Enriching learning and offering opportunities to students, the Department has established linkages with the Japan Foundation and Alliance Francais, as well as broadcasting companies and stations including Word Broadcasting Corporation, ABS-CBN, dyAB, CCTN, dyRF, dyRC, Y101, and dyLA.

 Speech laboratories in the Talamban and Downtown campuses boast state-of-the-art audio-visual equipment for speech classes and research data analysis in linguistics studies.
 Both dyRF and dyDW 89.1 Power FM are extension laboratories of Communications students while computer laboratories of the Department of Computer and Information Science allow students to engage in online communication, editorial management, and newspaper design.

 The Societas Lingua Artes (SOLARES) is the official co-curricular organization of the students in the department.
-Formerly known as the English Major’s Association (EMA), the organization offers programs which address the students’ teaching-learning and research needs as well as community extension services.
+Formerly known as the English Major's Association (EMA), the organization offers programs which address the students' teaching-learning and research needs as well as community extension services.
+Smaller co-curricular organizations under SOLARES also exist to cater to specific needs of the students in their respective degree programs, namely: Society of Language Enthusiasts (SOLE) for Linguistics majors, Pulong sa mga Alagad sa Obra for Literature majors, and Carolinian Communication Society (CCS) for Communications majors.
 Students also manage their own website (www.morethanwords.ph), which features recent activities and showcase original creative works.